 Vector files available on request.

-This one is the simplest and most elegant of my proposals.
+Personally, I think this one is the simplest and most elegant of my proposals.
 If it seems annoyingly familiar, you are probably thinking of Captain Marvel.

 As the name suggests, this design is meant to be read as a three-part story from left to right.

 It has the most colours of all my designs but that’s deliberate.